Your emotional vocabulary matters!

-Most of us know anger only in its mood state, and I’d say this is due to the (deeply unfortunate) idea that anger is only negative, and is therefore something to be avoided at all costs.
+Most of us know anger only in its obvious, medium state, and I’d say this is due to the (deeply unfortunate) idea that anger is only negative, and is therefore something to be avoided at all costs.
 This enforced avoidance and resulting ignorance is not a very good idea, because anger helps you set boundaries, protect your sense of self, and take your stand in the world.

 Anger is also concerned with justice; not only for yourself, but for others.
 Your anger can be evoked when you see someone being stripped of their sense of self, their rights, or their position.
 Anger is a very social emotion; if you can understand its nuances and subtleties, you can function more intelligently in your social world.

 A reminder: constant anger — even the soft form — can be a sign of depression, especially in men.
 If nearly everything in your life evokes impatience, annoyance, irritation, anger, crankiness, indignation, sarcasm, and so forth, it’s time to check in with your doctor or therapist.

 Good Words for Fear

 Panic is a lifesaving emotion that primes your brain, your muscles, and all of your senses for action.
-If your fear is stuck in a feedback loop, you may become overwhelmed and exhausted by the activation it causes — which will activate more fear and eventually knock you into disarray.
+If your panic is stuck in a feedback loop, you may become overwhelmed and exhausted by the activation it causes — which will activate more panic and eventually knock you into disarray.

 Tracking Happiness Through Your Life

 Happiness is a lovely rest stop and a lovely emotion, but it’s not the only emotion you need.
 Each of your emotions has a specific purpose and a specific place in your life.
-One of the biggest tricks to learn with happiness is to let it come and go — and to not treat it as better or more important than your other emotions.
+One of the biggest keys with happiness is to let it come and go — and to not treat it as better or more important than your other emotions.
 Every emotion has its place.

 If you treat happiness as your go-to emotion, you’ll suffer unnecessarily when your other emotions arise.
-You need anger, fear, sadness, jealousy, envy, guilt, grief, shame, and even depression (etc.) at times.
+You need anger, fear, sadness, jealousy, envy, grief, shame, and even depression (etc.) at times.
 If all you know and all you want is happiness, you’ll tend to avoid, ignore, suppress, or mistreat your other emotions, and then guess what?
 You won’t be happy very often.

 What I notice in working appropriately with the supposedly “negative” emotions is that when we work with them skillfully, we often feel happy, contented, or pleased afterward.
 It is as if happiness arises to tell us, “Good job!
 You’re getting the hang of emotions now, aren’t you?”

-In the area of intense happiness, I included mania to remind us that there can be difficulty in the area of happiness.
+In the area of intense happiness, I include mania to remind us that there can be difficulty in the area of happiness.
 Intense euphoric experiences are excellent and fleeting, and they can change your entire outlook on life.
 However, they tend not to mesh well with activities that lead to your everyday happiness and security, such as attending to your relationships, working toward difficult goals, and paying the bills.